DNKonanov/geneGraph/README.md

 Additional parameters:
 * ` --freq_min` - minimal edge frequency to draw.
 Edge frequency is number of genomes with this edge.
-* ` --da` - legacy parameter.
-Draws all edges in any case, but if edge frequency < ` --freq_min`, edge doesnt influence to graph layout.
+* ` --da` - legacy parameter, is not recommended to use.
+Draws all edges in any case, but edges wih frequency < ` --freq_min` do not influence to subgraph layout.

+## Links

+This tool is available as web-service [Genome Complexity Browser](gcb.rcpcm.org) ([link to github](https://github.com/DNKonanov/Genome-Complexity-Browser)) and as stand-alone app [GCB package](https://sourceforge.net/projects/gcb-package/) ([link to github](https://github.com/DNKonanov/GCB_package)).

+Genome Complexity Browser contains pre-computed complexity profiles and graph structure for more than 140 prokariotic species.

+GCB_package contains pre-computed complexity profiles and graph structure for Escherichia coli dataset only, and easy-to-use scripts to add your own organisms.

+##References

+Will be added

+## API

+Will be added